geek-at/phptrader/README.md

 ## Features
 - Uses the Coinbase API
-- Works with USD or EUR Wallets
+- Works with USD or EUR/USD Wallets
 - Works with Bitcoin or Ethereum
 - Automatically buys when your desired BTC/ETH price is reached
 - Automatically sells when your desired earnings are reached